solidity-labs-io/forge-proposal-simulator/docs/guides/customizing-proposal.md

     }
     ```

--   `run()`: Sets up the environment for running the proposal.
-[See run function](../overview/architecture/proposal-functions.md#run-function).
-This sets `addresses`, `primaryForkId`, `ethForkId` and `governor`, and then calls `super.run()` to run the entire proposal.
-In this example, `primaryForkId` is set to `arbitrum` for executing the proposal on L2.
-Then, `EthForkId` is set as every arbitrum proposal goes to L1 timelock irrespective of execution chain before it execution.
-Next, the `addresses` object is set by reading from the `addresses.json` file.
-The state of the `addresses` contract is persistent across forks by using foundry's `vm.makePersistent()` cheatcode.
-The Arbitrum L2 governor's contract address to simulate the proposal is set using `setGovernor`.
-This will be used to check onchain calldata and simulate the proposal.
+-   `run()`: Serves as the entrypoint for executing the proposal by `forge script`.
+For more in-depth information on how this process operates behind the scenes, please refer to [run function](../overview/architecture/proposal-functions.md#run-function).
+In this example, 'primaryForkId' is configured as 'Arbitrum' to execute the proposal on L2.
+Subsequently, 'ethForkId' is also set as every Arbitrum proposal must undergo a settlement process on L1, regardless of the final execution chain target.
+The address of the Arbitrum L2 governor's contract is established using 'setGovernor' to simulate the proposal.
+This address will be used later to verify on-chain calldata and simulate the proposal.

     ```solidity
     function run() public override {